glfw/glfw/README.md

 ## Compiling GLFW

-GLFW supports compilation on Visual C++ 2010 and later, MinGW and MinGW-w64, Clang on OS X and GCC and Clang on Linux and other Unix-like systems.
+GLFW supports compilation on Windows with Visual C++ 2010 and later, MinGW and MinGW-w64, on OS X with Clang and on Linux and other Unix-like systems with GCC and Clang.
 It will likely compile in other environments as well, but this is not regularly tested.

-There are also [pre-compiled Windows binaries](http://www.glfw.org/download.html) available for all supported compilers.
+There are also [pre-compiled Windows binaries](http://www.glfw.org/download.html) available for all compilers supported on that platform.

 See the [compilation guide](http://www.glfw.org/docs/latest/compile.html) in the documentation for more information.